cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 ``` > bin/riak-shell ```

-Riak-shell will output the following text when it launches:
+Riak-shell will output text that looks like the following example when it launches:
 ```
 Erlang R16B02_basho10 (erts-5.10.3) [source] [64-bit] [smp:4:4] [async-threads:10] [kernel-poll:false] [frame-pointer] [dtrace]